Patbox/brewery/DATAPACK.md

 Brewery allows you to create new drink types by using a simple datapack.
 It gives you as much of flexibility as possible given, including full control over values.

+This documentation is targets version 4 of the format.
+See other branches for older formats.

 ## Definitions
 To define a drink, you just need to create new json file in `(your datapack)/data/(your_id)/brewery_drinks/`.